koteitan/yaBMS/mcp/readme.md

 ![Resource Image](img/claude-connect-button.png)

-Then, select the resource 'What is Bashicu Matrix System':
+Next, select the resource 'what is Bashicu Matrix System'.

 ![Resource Image](img/claude-select-yabms-resources.png)

-After that, LLM will get what is BMS.
+After that, your LLM will get what is BMS.